JeffRuLz/Custom-Resolution-Scripts/README.md

 #### When I double-click on the script it opens and closes right away.
 Run the script in a command prompt, copy the error message, create a new issue and post it there.

+#### Something went wrong and I want to undo the changes.
+The script will try to create a backup ([game.exe].bak) before changing a file.
+Delete the modified file and remove the .bak extension from the backup file.

 #### The script finished without error but the resolution did not change.
 Read the note at the start of the script and make sure you change the in-game resolution to the one that is being replaced.

 Make sure you're using a resolution that is supported by your graphics card.
 You may need to create a custom resolution profile for unusual resolutions.

 Some games just react poorly to certain resolutions.
-I often test 1280x720, 1440x1080, 1920x1080, and 1920x800, and leave a note if one doesn't work.
+I often test 1280x720, 1440x1080, 1920x1080, and 1920x800 and leave a note if one doesn't work.